scale-tone/scale-tone.github.io/_posts/2020-11-26-deploy-azure-functions-from-nuget-package.md

 <script src="https://gist.github.com/scale-tone/9e7910960d6803ca0dd6f8ee2e76b3b1.js"></script>

-Call that file e.g. `nuspec.nuspec`, put it next to your CSPROJ-file and *include it into your project* (so that it gets copied as well):
+Call that file e.g. `nuspec.nuspec`, put it next to your CSPROJ-file and *include it into your project* by adding the following item to that CSPROJ-file:
 ```
 <None Update="nuspec.nuspec">
     <CopyToOutputDirectory>PreserveNewest</CopyToOutputDirectory>